openstack/cinder/cinder/api/openstack/rest_api_version_history.rst

 3.70
 ----

 Add the ability to transfer encrypted volumes and their snapshots.
+The feature removes a prior restriction on transferring encrypted volumes.
+Otherwise, the API request and response schema are unchanged.